AsaTyr2018/OneShotDataSetPrep/README.md

    reached.
 4. **Teams** – Team creation is restricted to administrators or users with the `can_create_team` permission.
 Uploads may be stored in a shared team archive that all members can access.
-Personal dataset sharing has been removed.

 ## Admin view